fineanmol/plant-tree/README.md

-🌾 Updated on Mon, 26 May 2025 09:13:11 GMT
+🌴 Updated on Mon, 26 May 2025 14:59:25 GMT

-> "Before software can be reusable, it first has to be usable."
+> "First, solve the problem.
+Then, write the code."